 View our annual results for the year ending 30 June 2017.

-Approximately 12,000m3 of rainwater can be collected each year and will be used in toilet cisterns or cooling towers in air conditioning systems.
+We can collect around 12,000m3 of rainwater each year.
+In coming years we will use this water in toilet cisterns and cooling towers for air conditioning systems.

 To date no developments on airport have included grey or black water recycling but these are being investigated as we look at a more integrated approach to water and waste water management.